voberle/adventofcode/2020/day19/README.md

 So we conclude the message must start with a sequence from 42 and finish with a sequence of 31.
 It also must have at least 2 42 at the beginning and 1 at the end.
 Finally, there must be more 42 than 31.

 Checking for all these rules gave me the correct number of matching messages.

+## Update

+Turns out using regular expressions was probably the simplest approach, although many people also managed to do it with recursion, the first approach I had tried.